University of Washington, Seattle

 Session 1 (10:00am–12:00pm)

-- Lydia Bangura (University of Michigan) “To A Loved One”: Black Feminist Collaboration in Two Songs by Florence Price
+- Lydia Bangura (University of Michigan) and Mira Walker, collaborative piano “To A Loved One”: Black Feminist Collaboration in Two Songs by Florence Price

 - Magdalena Wolfarth and Carlotta Lipski (HMTM Hanover, TONALi Stage Academy, Germany) Hate Speech – Interactions Between Public Discourses and Songs of Ethel Smyth, Cecilia Ore, and Jennifer Walshe